 For the group, climate change is both a risk factor and an opportunity.
-The group works in sectors that benefit positively from the drive for change generated by the desire of countries, organisations and people to help reduce their impact on climate change.
-For example, the efforts made to reduce emissions into the atmosphere by using less fossil fuel to heat the buildings, or water savings.
+The group works in sectors that benefit positively from the drive for change generated by the desire of countries, organisations and people to help reduce their environmental impacts.
+For example, the efforts made to reduce CO2 emissions into the atmosphere by using less fossil fuel for heating the buildings.
 The various entities in the organisation work constantly to introduce products moving in this direction to the market.
 In the same way, the departments working on the research and development of new products, as well as the departments working in the design and implementation of production processes, take care to reduce the consumption of resources and raw materials, inspired also by the principles of the circular economy.
 In terms of risk, it is noted how the phenomena linked to climate change can impact production activities: water shortages could slow down or even stop production; the exceptional atmospheric events we have seen, including extreme temperatures, floods, storms and fires, could more or less significantly affect the production plants and the stakeholders.